ubuntu-mate/ubuntu-mate.org/blog/20141023-ubuntu-mate-utopic-final-release.md

   * Full disk encryption, or rather entering your pass phrase into Plymouth, was properly fixed by the Ubuntu team.
   * Fixed missing configuration options in the workspace switcher applet [LP #1382682](https://bugs.launchpad.net/ubuntu-mate/+bug/1382682)
-  * Fixed the live session not auto logging into the MATE desktop.
+  * Fixed the live session not auto-logging into the MATE desktop.
   * Added a background wall paper to Ubiquity.

 <div class="bs-component">